zimera-corp/public-speaking/README.md

-# Talks - Presentations
+# Public Speaking

-Archives of past talks / presentations, mostly outside academics world.
-Talks and presentations from academics world can only be archived here if license permits.
+Archives of past public speaking activities, mostly outside of academics world.
+Public speaking activities from academics world can only be archived here if license permits.

 ## LICENSE